This homemade gingerbread hot chocolate is so much better than a store bought mix, and just as easy! It’s cozy for Christmas or any frosty evening.

 Then, the fun thing about the “Hot Chocolate Project” kitchen experiment was that it said to add flavorings to the hot chocolate and then taste them.
 For example…Mint extract!
 Cinnamon!
 Ginger!
 My nephews and I started to raid our cabinets to find anything I had on hand, including lots of random things like almond extract and even cardamom.
 We put our homemade hot chocolate into small glasses and added little bits of new flavors.
 Peppermint?
 Too minty!
 Orange blossom water?
 Yuck!
 As we played with combinations, one nephew decided we needed a pinch of cinnamon, ginger, and nutmeg.
 It tastes like gingerbread!
 I exclaimed.
 And the gingerbread hot chocolate recipe was born.

 So, here we’ve recorded the “Hot Chocolate Project” recipe for you.
 A bit of milk, cocoa powder, maple syrup, and gingerbread spice ingredients (cinnamon, ginger and allspice), and you’re ready with Christmas hot chocolate!
 It’s perfect for any snowy evening, but of course the Christmas season is peak gingerbread hot chocolate time!
-If you’d like to make it vegan, you can use a plant based milk: we like a creamier milk like soy milk or a thicker almond milk.
-Coconut milk might have a strong of a coconut flavor, but you’re welcome to try that if you’re adventurous!
+If you’d like to make it vegan, use soy milk or head to our Vegan Hot Chocolate recipe.
 Let us know if you make this gingerbread hot chocolate.
 It’s going to become a tradition around here!

 If you’re up for a decadent treat, top this gingerbread hot chocolate with our Homemade Whipped Cream!